Xerxes3rd/Wifiibo/README.md

   * Not sure if this is possible- the documentation on the PN532 states that in emulation mode, only 4-byte IDs are supported.
 Might be able to supply raw page data to get it to work.
 * SD card support
   * The amiitool library has some SD support (using SdFat for long filename support), but it has not been tested.
+* The Wifi scan results JSON info in the main program might need to be changed from static to dynamic to handle a large number of results